averni/munin-solr/README.md

 It calls:
 > http://localhost:8080/solr/admin/cores?action=STATUS&wt=json

+and

 > http://localhost:8080/solr/core_1/admin/mbeans?stats=true

-to retrieve cores and data.
+for each core to retrieve cores and data.

 ### Setup:
 ===